A step-by-step guide to completing applications for financial aid.

 Once your FAFSA is processed by the Department of Education, you will receive an email requesting that you log on to the FAFSA website and review your Student Aid Report.
 Verify the information on your SAR and — if necessary — make corrections.

 Roughly one out of every three applicants filing the FAFSA is selected for a process called Verification by the U.S. Department of Education.
 If you are selected you will see an asterisk (*) next to the Expected Family Contribution (EFC) on your SAR.
 You will be required to provide additional documentation to Financial Aid before your eligibility can be approved and any aid distributed.
 Using the IRS Data Retrieval Tool (DRT) can simplify the process.
 Click here to see if you are eligible to use the DRT.
 Click here for more information on the verification process.

-After your FAFSA is complete, you will receive a Statement of Award from our office.
-All of your financial aid will be itemized on this Statement of Award.
-New students: Be sure to read the Financial Aid Award Guide accompanying your Statement of Award; it provides the terms of your award and conditions for maintaining financial aid eligibility.
+After your FAFSA is complete, you will receive a Financial Aid Offer letter from our office.
+All of your financial aid will be itemized on this Offer letter, in addition to costs.
+New students: Be sure to read the Financial Aid Guide accompanying your Offer letter; it provides the terms of your aid and conditions for maintaining financial aid eligibility.

-Students with Florida Prepaid: Please note this will NOT be displayed on your Statement of Award.
+Students with Florida Prepaid: Please note this will NOT be displayed on your Financial Aid Offer letter.
 Florida Prepaid is a separate program, handled out of our Finance office; the associated credits will be reflected on your bill.
 For questions on the Florida Prepaid program, please email firstname.lastname@example.org or call 941-487-4625.

 Use of Social Security Numbers